 From a qualifications perspective, the possession by a council member of a diploma or above would ensure that members have a certain depth of knowledge in a particular discipline and are therefore well qualified to make judgements about issues of college governance, especially regarding academic matters.
-This information is not available for this college.
-The national average, however, is 2 and the provincial average is 1.
-These figures suggest a relatively high level of education amongst council members.
+At national level on average 2 council members have qualifications below a diploma.
+The provincial figure is 3.
+There are no data for King Hintsa College.
+The national and provincial figures suggest a relatively high level of education amongst council members.